-In Archive, you can also create subfolders for projects.
+In Archive, you can also create subfolders for separate projects.

-Think whom to include in correspondence.
+- Think whom to include in correspondence.
 If a person is important for this topic, then put them in “To” field.
 If not very important but interested or may participate — in CC.
 If you are looping in new people, double-check if the thread contains any info those people are not supposed to know or can be offended with.

 Examples: “Hello Firstname,”, “Firstname,”, “Hello Firstname Lastname”, “Hello Firstname L.”.
 To avoid confusion, add last name or the initial letter if there are several people with the same first name.
 Options for “Dear Mr. Lastname ”and“ Dear Firstname Lastname ”are very formal and rarely used in email communication today, but may be appropriate in some cases.